mistakenchicken/gt7-extramenus/README.md

 For Educational purposes only.
 I am not responsible for any damages such as getting banned, doing something unintended on your system, or any other unintended side effect.
 Use this at your own risk.

+## WORK IN PROGRESS!
+- This was quickly put together, there is barely any testing, so run it at your own risk.
+Feel free to modify the script to your liking.

 ## Instructions (Windows only)

 - Install PS Remote Play and set up Remote Play with your console.